 There is currently a great deal of new construction in the area, she says, which is on the fringe of where the 540, not yet under construction there, will continue.

-Average days on market: 11, down from 27 a year prior
+Median days on market: 74, up from 48 a year prior

 Just 10 miles east of downtown, Knightdale sits astride the 540 and is just moments north of Interstate 87, a connector to eastern North Carolina.